College and Career Readiness for Texas Students

 Connect with ACT Texas experts.
 Request a district or school consultation and/or talk to an ACT representative.

-Enroll for 2024-25 - Participate in the Texas state-funded ACT administration.
+Participate in the ACT Texas Testing Program administration.
 Request your personalized enrollment link to start the process.
-Deadline for fall enrollment is August 21, 2024.
+Deadline for fall enrollment is mid-August, and the deadline for spring enrollment is early January 2027.

 Texas college and university admissions experts find value in the solutions ACT offers to high school students.